 This raises an interesting question for me.
 I always try to view movies in the context of the time in which they were made.
 Jimmy Cagney appears very briefly in blackface in Yankee Doodle Dandy, but I have to say I still love Cagney and I still like that movie.
+[Ed. note: Cagney's character is portrayed by a younger actor in that scene, not Cagney.]
 Ben Vereen even came on TV in blackface once (and my mother damn near pulled an Elvis on the TV).
 I'd read and seen that several Black singers of the 20's also appeared in blackface.
 So why did it bother me so much in this movie's incarnation?
 Perhaps because it was so unnecessary.
 It felt like the makers of Holiday Inn merely wanted to humiliate Black people, turning Lincoln's emancipation into a hideous Jim Crow cartoon.

 So, was I being done a favor by having the scene censored from me?
 I'd be inclined to say yes, but I know better.
 I'm not 11 years old anymore, and life has whipped my ass enough times for me to know better.
 Like it or not, this is what Hollywood was up to in 1942.
 It was perfectly acceptable back then, and while I may find it repulsive, it certainly shouldn't be removed.
 Why should we be shielded from it?
 If nothing else, it's a reminder of where we were and how far we had and have to go.

 So that's my President's Day story.
 It's probably not what you were expecting here at Black History Mumf, but if you figured I'd be predictable, y0u haven't been paying attention.